Interstate 64: Illinois

 I-64 enters Illinois from St. Louis, Missouri, via the Poplar Street Bridge, where it overlaps I-55 as it crosses the Mississippi River.
 After crossing the city of East St. Louis and the rest of suburban St. Clair County, the freeway heads southeast through rural Southern Illinois.
-Shortly after passing MidAmerica Airport at exit 23, I-64 enters Clinton County, then Washington County.
+Shortly after passing MidAmerica St. Louis Airport at exit 23, I-64 enters Clinton County and then Washington County.
 After providing access to towns such as Carlyle, Breese, Nashville, and Centralia, the freeway overlaps I-57 through the Mount Vernon area for approximately 5 mi.
 East of Mount Vernon in Illinois, services along I-64 are slim to none.
 It is an almost completely flat and empty freeway, crossing Jefferson, Wayne, and White counties as it progresses east toward Indiana and the Evansville, Indiana, area.
-East of the St. Louis area, there are numerous oil wells dotting the landscape.
+East of the St. Louis area, there are numerous oilwells dotting the landscape.

 The section from Illinois Route 127 (IL 127) to I-57 opened on October 4, 1974.
 The section from IL 161 to IL 127 opened in December 1973.
-The section in the Metro East, except for a short section near I-55/I-70, opened on December 23, 1975.
+The section in Metro East, except for a short section near I-55/I-70, opened on December 23, 1975.
 The section from US 460 (later IL 142) to US 45 opened on August 7, 1975.

 Indiana

 I-64 crosses the Wabash River and enters the state of Indiana.
-It passes Griffin (State Road 69 (SR 69); exit 4) and Poseyville (SR 165; exit 12) and also passes under nearby SR 68 (no direct interchange serves SR 68, though one can access said route from either SR 165 or SR 65).
-The Interstate then passes three officially marked exits for Evansville (SR 65, US 41, and I-69 (formerly designated as I-164)) then proceeds through part of the scenic Hoosier National Forest, with exits leading to Dale and Huntingburg (US 231; exit 57); Santa Claus and Ferdinand (SR 162; exit 63); French Lick and Tell City (SR 37; exit 79); and Indiana's first state capital, Corydon (SR 135; exit 105).
+It passes Griffin (State Road 69, or SR 69; exit 4) and Poseyville (SR 165; exit 12) and also passes under nearby SR 68 (no direct interchange serves SR 68, though one can access said route from either SR 165 or SR 65).
+The Interstate then passes three officially marked exits for Evansville (SR 65, US 41, and I-69 [formerly designated as I-164]) then proceeds through part of the scenic Hoosier National Forest, with exits leading to Dale and Huntingburg (US 231; exit 57); Santa Claus and Ferdinand (SR 162; exit 63); French Lick and Tell City (SR 37; exit 79); and Indiana's first state capital, Corydon (SR 135; exit 105).

-Near milepost 61, there is a time change from Central Time Zone (Spencer County) to Eastern Time Zone (Dubois County).
-Between mileposts 60 and 80, I-64 crosses the Central/Eastern time zone boundary five times.
-As with all time zone changes on highways maintained by the Indiana Department of Transportation (INDOT), these changes in time zone are not marked with any roadside signage.
+Near milepost 61, there is a time change from the Central Time Zone (CT; Spencer County) to the Eastern Time Zone (ET; Dubois County).
+Between mileposts 60 and 80, I-64 crosses the CT–ET zone boundary five times.
+With most timezone changes on highways maintained by the Indiana Department of Transportation (INDOT), changes in timezone are not usually marked with any roadside signage.
+The final crossing into the ET zone at the Perry–Crawford county border, however, is marked with road signage.

 Between Evansville and New Albany, I-64 intersects a few major north–south arterial highways, such as US 231, SR 37, and SR 135 and offers access to I-65 to Indianapolis via I-265 before crossing into Kentucky on the Sherman Minton Bridge.